 Then there are webcams, microphones, and speakers.

 As you have probably guessed or know, a fair few of these accessories are integrated with laptops, so you do not have to worry about them as much.
 But then again, if you are not happy with one, getting an upgrade in the form of a third-party peripheral is an option.
+You may want a peripheral mic for your podcast, or better video for a YouTube channel.

 If you get a MacBook, expect to stick to Apple-made peripherals since accessories from other brands are unlikely to work.
 Meanwhile, if you are going to purchase a laptop or a desktop computer with MS Windows, there will be more peripheral options to choose from.